dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnTypeSnapshotSpec
+## PartitionIncrementalTimeWindowSpec
-Stores the column data type captured at the time of the table metadata import.
+Configuration of the time window for running incremental partition checks.